Conservative Manifesto: Events leading up to the Conservative Manifesto

 Josiah Bailey was an influential member of the Southern Democratic Conservative Party and had been a United States Senator for North Carolina since 1931.
 He wished to answer the growing needs of the public while adhering to the traditional values of individualism, hard work, self-help, balanced budgets, strong local governments and administrative efficiency.
 Bailey respected Roosevelt as a leader and recognized that while Roosevelt intended to be moderate in order to attempt to not fracture the nation but believed that the struggles of the Great Depression was causing him to abandon the conservatives of both parties.
 He also believed that Roosevelt was experimenting without much thought to economic theory and that he would go too far and cause more harm than good.
 Josiah Bailey started out his term in the United States Senate being a weak objector of President Franklin D. Roosevelt.
 He later claimed that this was simply an act so that he may get re-elected and eventually go on the offensive.
 Bailey agreed with the idea behind the New Deal: to promote enterprise but crack down on extreme corporate profits.
 It wasn't until he saw Roosevelt begin to build a new party around himself that Bailey began to start making his own move with the manifesto.

 Repercussions

 Bailey's Conservative Manifesto created a marked change in how politics worked, particularly in the South.
 This piece consolidated conservative efforts in order to halt further New Deal legislation.
 This ultimately led to a downturn of Roosevelt's power in congress as more of his policy were denied as the country entered the "Roosevelt Recession", a downturn of the economy that had been looming for the better part of a year, that Roosevelt thought would blow over relatively quickly.
 As for the president himself, he was decidedly against the ideas of the conservative manifesto as he attempted to break through the conservative wall against the New Deal policy.

-On top of that, there is an opinion amongst those that support FDR's New Deal policy even to this day that this has caused a dramatic slowing of human and civil rights that was started by many of the policies that FDR started.
-While it does seem that the policies have been pulled back at least a little over the course of the years, perhaps in part due to this manifesto, there is still a large amount of debate today over how much these types of policies that FDR introduced should be implemented and the evolution of this ideology still challenge them to this day.